informatics-isi-edu/chaise/docs/user-docs/record.md

     - Should have only two foreign keys (binary).
     - Must have a unique constraint key of the foreign key columns.
     - Cannot have any other unique constraint key (As an exception to this rule, table can have an extra key that is made of one serial type column.).
+    - There is no extra column that is not part of any keys (pure).

 - Otherwise, Chaise will open a recordedit page in a new tab.
 In this page, some of the visible data are going to be pre-filled.
 Chaise will pre-fill any data that is defined by the one-to-one relationship between the parent and related table.
 This includes,
   - The foreign key relationship that is defining the related table (let's call this foreign key "original").